oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 Because of this, we had to quickly rewrite anything that touched Git and replace `isomorphic-git` for [`JGit`](https://www.eclipse.org/jgit/) (a pure Java implementation of Git) and native code.

-Now that we understand _why_ we had to do this migration, let's look closer at why we chose JGit and how the story of writing native code will differ for our iOS release.
+Now that we understand _why_ we had to do this migration let's look closer at why we chose JGit and how the story of writing native code will differ for our iOS release.

 <br>

 #### Native Git iOS vs. Native Git Android

-As mentioned in the previous section all of our logic that touches the filesystem is written in native code.
+As mentioned in the previous section, all of our logic that touches the filesystem is written in native code.
 Anyone familiar with interfacing between Git in with other language bindings would likely encourage us to take a look at [`libgit2`](https://libgit2.org): a portable C implementation of Git core methods that's used in production by GitHub, GitLab, BitBucket, Microsoft, and many many more.

 We actually looked into `libgit2` when comparing options for Android.
 On top of having difficulties getting it to compile under the [NDK](https://developer.android.com/ndk) (Android's C compiler/bindings), we also found that even the most popular Java bindings to `libgit2` [seemed immature](https://github.com/ethomson/jagged) compared to [other language bindings](https://github.com/libgit2/objective-git).

 While `libgit2` may be the play to make in the long-term, and we'll be using it for our iOS release (using the much more mature and official [`objective-git`](https://github.com/libgit2/objective-git) language bindings), it doesn't seem like the right move for now.

-Further, while working on our iOS alpha, we found that `libgit2` simply doesn't provide the same level of high level and "porcelain" level APIs that JGit does.
+Further, while working on our iOS alpha, we found that `libgit2` simply doesn't provide the same level of high-level and "porcelain" level APIs that JGit does.
 What this means is that, while `libgit2` may handle some of the foundation, it doesn't provide commonly-used commands such as [status](https://libgit2.org/libgit2/ex/HEAD/status.html), [log](https://libgit2.org/libgit2/ex/HEAD/log.html), [merge](https://libgit2.org/libgit2/ex/HEAD/merge.html) and others that JGit does.
-Because of this, functionality that we get out-of-the-box with JGit we'll need to write by hand in Objective-C for our iOS release.
+Because of this, functionality that we get out-of-the-box with JGit, we'll need to write by hand in Objective-C for our iOS release.

 <br>

 ### Why Android First?

-While we've already touched on some of the difficulties we'll expect to run into with our iOS release compared to our Android release in the previous section, this isn't why we chose to go with Android first.
+While we've already touched on some of the difficulties we expect to run into with our iOS release compared to our Android release in the previous section, this isn't why we chose to go with Android first.

 Let's first start by looking at the ecosystems for Android, iOS, and desktop:

 - Android has only two alternatives as far as we can tell: one paid, one free and open-source
   - Paid one has not been updated in over 4 years, has confusing UX in our experience
-  - Open-source one has been maintained significantly better, has a fantastic community and is stable
+  - Open-source one has been maintained significantly better, has a fantastic community, and is stable
-    - However, it lacks a tablet UI and many of the more advanced features (like a tree view or interactive rebase) are not yet present
+    - However, it lacks a tablet UI, and many of the more advanced features (like a tree view or interactive rebase) are not yet present
 - iOS has at least one major alternative
   - Widely used
   - Contains multiple more features than we do
-- Desktop has easily dozens of alternatives
+- Desktop has dozens of alternatives
   - Most contain significantly more features
   - Have multiple years of head start